MrSinho/shvulkan/README.md

 ## [Compute example overview](examples/src/computeExample.c)

-The compute examples shows how setup a vulkan environment, allocate, write and bind memory to the GPU, setup a compute shader, write a compute shader and build a compute pipeline (the shader will take 64 decimal numbers as inputs and square their values), bind and dispatch inputs to compute workgroups, manage parallel invocations, submit to a compute queue synchronize data between host and graphics card and read the output values.
+The compute examples shows how setup a vulkan environment, allocate, write and bind memory to the GPU, setup a compute shader, write a compute shader and build a compute pipeline (the shader will take 64 decimal numbers as inputs and square their values), bind and dispatch inputs to compute workgroups, manage parallel invocations, submit to a compute queue, synchronize data between host and graphics card and read the output values.
 The following diagram briefly shows what happens in this example program:

 [![](examples/diagrams/shvulkan%20compute.drawio.svg)](examples/diagrams/shvulkan%20compute.drawio.svg)